Where do you go when the world has become your oyster?

 The Prague Oloj – the medieval astronomical clock, the oldest in the world, in the Old Town Square – smirks at the crowds thronged underneath it patiently waiting for the hourly chimes when the carved figures housed in the clock coquettishly reveal themselves and change places with one another.
-I feel sure the clock keeps us waiting, dumb-faced and expectant below, just that little bit longer than the hour it should be announcing, just because it can.
+I feel sure the clock keeps us waiting, dumb-faced and expectant below, longer than the hour it should be announcing, just because it can.

 The area that I am teaching in, however, though not far from the lauded centre, feels entirely different.

 The roads are pock-marked and the buildings shabbier.
 The hotel I’ve been put in is a dive without a bathroom or even a proper bedroom door.